Dedicated Divorce Attorneys Serving Marin County, CA

 What Factors Impact the Cost of a Divorce in Marin?

-A frequently asked question we receive at the Schoenberg Family Law Group, P.C. is, “How much will my divorce cost?”
+A frequently asked question we receive at Schoenberg Family Law Group is, “How much will my divorce cost?”
 In California, you have to pay a $435 filing fee for your divorce petition.
 You may qualify for a fee waiver if you can prove you are a low-income individual.
 This is just the fee for filing the paperwork, however.
 You will face more expenses before your divorce is final, such as court costs and attorney’s fees.
 Several factors could impact the price tag on your divorce case.

 - Whether you hire an attorney